willthetanman/ScraperBot/README.md

-tanbot
+ScraperBot
 ======

-Tanbot is a Skype chat bot that preforms OSINT on a given IP, Domain or Hash
+ScraperBot is a Skype chat bot that preforms OSINT on a given IP, Domain or Hash

 ## Main Dependencies:
 - Skype4Py